usnistgov/oscal-xslt/publish/readme.md

 Where CSS applied to the generic results is not sufficient -- and especially to support advanced functionality such as indexing, dynamic analysis or data validations -- the XSLT can also be imported, supplemented, rewritten or adapted.

+Providing the XSLT with appropriate logic for your tagging should be considered the normal case.

+The XSLTs in the library for producing each of the result formats, are also deployed in layers; that is, any given XSLT file may provide most of its logic through importing other XSLTs in the library.
+The main 'entry' XSLT may be copied or extended in place, and modifications, extensions or adaptations may be made in any layer of the stack, to have either wide-ranging or narrow impacts *as appropriate*.
+The behavior of any customization can be isolated away from the default handling of XSLTs in the library taken as a set.

+The core logic of the HTML production pathway is OSCAL-to-HTML, with specialization to usage profiles of OSCAL.

+The core logic of the PDF production pathway is HTML-to-XSLFO, relying on an XSLFO (formatting object) implementation such as Apache FOP for the final conversion to results such as PDF.
+While any HTML might run without failure, this pathway is built specifically to support HTML as produced by the project's HTML-preview XSLT.

 ## Command-line use

 If you are familiar with XSLT transformations, and have a preferred environment for applying XSLT to XML, you can probably skip this section.
 If what you need to know is not given in the summary above, please let us know.